artem469/micropython-mcp4725/README.md

-# micropython-mcp4725
-A [micropython](http://micropython.org) driver for the MCP4725 I²C DAC.
+A driver for the MCP4725 I²C DAC.

 The MCP4725 is a digital to analog converter chip with a 12-Bit resolution on the output.
 The MCP4725 works with a supply voltage from 3.3V to 5V.
 The output range runs from 0V up to the supply voltage.

-The MCP4725 can be configured to use one of two different addresses (0x62,0x63) on the I²C bus.
+The MCP4725 can be configured to use one of two different addresses (0x60,0x61) on the I²C bus.
 That way it is possible to use 2 MCP4725 on any I²C bus.
 The device supports standard (100kbps) and fast (400kbps) and hi-speed (3.4Mbps) bus speeds.
-But hi-speed seems not to be supported by any of the micropython hardware boards.
-The fast baudrate of 400kbps works fine with the [WiPy](https://www.pycom.io/solutions/py-boards/wipy/) but compared with DACs that are connected to a SPI-bus updates to the output voltage on a MCP4725 are still pretty slow.

 The MCP4725 supports 3 different power-down modes where the output voltage driver shuts down and the device goes to sleep to save energy.
-The cips wakes up from power-down mode whenever a output voltage update is send to the device.
+The chips wakes up from power-down mode whenever a output voltage update is send to the device.

 The MCP4725 also has a small eeprom where the power-down mode and the initial output voltage can be configured that are to be used when the MCP4725 is powered up.

-##Using the MCP4725 in your micropython project
-You need only a few lines of code to add a MCP4725 to your project. (see [Issue 1](https://github.com/wayoda/micropython-mcp4725/issues/1) if you don't like libraries)

 ###Create and initialze the device on the I²C bus of your micropython board
-A micropython driver for an I²C device expects you to create and initialze a ``machine.I2C`` instance and pass that to the constructor of the driver code.

-The arguments used in the code example below work for a [WiPy](https://www.pycom.io/solutions/py-boards/wipy/) board.
-If you try this with a different board please check the pins to use for the I²C bus.
+import busio

 ```python